Frequently asked questions (FAQ)

 a temporary account for your external collaborator, you can grant

-Genomics Facility can be transferred directly as it is an internal
+Data from Cornell Genomics Facility can be transferred directly as it is

 - How do I download files from the internet to the workstations?